 What is a “career” in the first place?
 Is our perception of a successful career still up-to-date?
 The more I am learning about it, the more I do question whether the traditional “higher, faster, further” is the universal remedy for all job seekers.
-The question of “what do you do?” in small talk conversations always targets on the job position and we prepare us to form ourselves an opinion on how successful someone else is based on the answer.
+The question of “what do you do?” in small talk conversations always targets the job position and we prepare ourselves to form an opinion on how successful someone else is based on the answer.
 However, this universal “higher, faster, further” is not suitable for everyone nor should it be advocated as the only promising career path.
 Having a career is much more than the salary or the number of team members you are managing.
 In the end, designing a career is a very individual process where everyone should work on their own interests.
 According to the career anchors model of Edgar Schein, we all define a successful career very differently when we honestly reflect on our motivation, interests, and values.
-For some, a successful career entails to become the expert in a field, where for others it’s all about having management responsibility.
-Some are seeking independence, where others are striving when challenged by the unknown on a frequent basis.
+For some, a successful career entails becoming an expert in a field, whereas for others it’s all about having management responsibility.
+Some are seeking independence, whereas others are striving when challenged by the unknown on a frequent basis.

 Taking this changing work environment into account – why are we still discussing the unusual turbulent career path of expat partners as something negative instead of recognizing its valuable contribution to the workforce?